 Hario V60 Dripper

 Designed and manufactured in Japan, this is a classic pour-over method that is loved by coffee enthusiasts all over the world.
 A distinctive conical design lined with paper filters, the V60 shape adds depth to the coffee by allowing for deeper layering of the grounds.
-Pour water quickly for a lighter flavour or slowly if you like your coffee rich with a strong umami flavour.
 Sturdy, lightweight and portable - the Hario V60 is a practical and simple yet high quality approach that is trusted by many to produce a bright, light and delicate cup of coffee.
-Pour-overs are considered to be a fantastic choice for those looking for a smoother cup with little bitterness, while not minding the lack of body that comes with an espresso shot.
+Pour-overs are considered to be a fantastic choice for those looking for a smoother clean and light cup.

 With a full hour-glass body, polished wood collar and leather tie, the Chemex is a paper-filter brewing device that is simple and elegant, producing an exceptionally clean cup of coffee.
-As the name suggests, the device was developed by German chemist Dr Peter Schlumbolm in 1941, who liked to focus on making everyday objects more functional, attractive and enjoyable.
-He achieved this brief with the Chemex through not only making brewing a perfect cup simple, but also through developing a thing of beauty.
 The design is considered so noteworthy that it’s featured in The Museum of Modern Art in New York, making it a superb feature of any kitchen if you’re after a small talking point or statement piece.
-Being a chemist, Schlumbolm clearly understood the science behind the extraction of flavour from coffee grounds and used this to develop his ideal device for creating the optimal cup.
-Like the Hario V60, the Chemex is used by manually pouring water into the gadget and over the coffee grounds - excellent for those wanting to really highlight a coffee’s inherent characteristics and individual flavour notes.
-The Chemex is able to produce large quantities of coffee, meaning it is practical when it comes to caffeinating a household or keeping your own cup topped up over breakfast.
+Like the Hario V60, the Chemex is used by manually pouring water into over the coffee grounds and through a paper filter - excellent for those wanting to really highlight a coffee’s inherent characteristics and individual flavour notes.
+The 6-cup Chemex is able to produce larger quantities of coffee, meaning it is practical when it comes to caffeinating a household or keeping your own cup topped up over breakfast.

 Stove Top Espresso Maker

-It is worth noting that there are other gadgets which you can incorporate into your coffee set-up to enhance the end product, choosing a method is simply the beginning!
-Fresh whole beans produce a superior tasting coffee so a grinder is valuable, and scales can be useful to ensure the exact measure of beans.
-Furthermore, the ratio of coffee to water used eg. 18g to 300mL, will alter the strength and taste of your coffee, so this is where experimentation comes in to reach your personal preference.
+It is worth noting that there are other tools which you can incorporate into your coffee set-up to enhance the end product, choosing a method is simply the beginning!
+Fresh whole beans produce a superior tasting coffee so a grinder is valuable, and scales can be useful to ensure the exact measure of beans and water.

 We aim to simplify the art of home coffee-making rather than leave the reader more perplexed and overwhelmed, so we will save diving into these further details for a later ‘Strictly Speaking’ update.